The Infrared Universe: Horizon--Coupled Thermodynamics

 The mesoscopic exterior universe is not a closed thermodynamic system.
-Cosmological expansion continually removes degrees of freedom from the causal wedge of late--time observers, exporting both entropy and conserved charges into horizon--inaccessible sectors.
+Cosmological expansion continually removes degrees of freedom from the accessibility wedge of late--time observers, exporting both entropy and conserved charges into horizon--inaccessible sectors.
 Any steady--state description must therefore account not only for conserved currents but for the irreversible \emph{loss of access} to those currents.

 From the standpoint of the full quantum field theory, baryon number is exactly conserved.
 From the standpoint of the reduced exterior state, however, baryon density decreases as baryon--carrying worldlines are transported across the cosmological horizon.
 Black--hole accretion provides an additional localized realization of the same mechanism, sequestering baryon number into horizon--adjacent, exponentially redshifted modes.
-In neither case is baryon number destroyed; what changes is the factorization of the global Hilbert space into accessible and inaccessible sectors.
+In neither case is baryon number destroyed; what changes is the horizon--defined algebraic split (modular localization) of the global Hilbert space into accessible and inaccessible sectors.

 Coarse--graining over the inaccessible sector therefore produces an exterior density operator with a positive baryon chemical potential $\mu_B>0$.
 Restoring steady state does not require the return of the original infalling baryons---a process exponentially suppressed by horizon redshift---but rather the appearance of new baryons in the exterior sector.
-Baryon creation is thus not an ad hoc assumption but the thermodynamically preferred response of an open system subject to continuous horizon--induced depletion.
+Baryon repopulation is thus not an ad hoc assumption but the thermodynamically preferred response of an open system subject to continuous horizon--induced depletion.

 The free energy required for baryon realization is supplied by entropy export into horizon microstates.
 Black--hole Hawking radiation is negligible for astrophysical masses; instead, entropy balance is achieved through the excitation of ultra--soft infrared modes associated with cosmological expansion.
 These modes can carry arbitrarily large entropy at negligible energy cost, liberating free energy sufficient to offset the rest--mass cost of baryon materialization by many orders of magnitude.
 At the mesoscopic level the baryon therefore appears first \emph{in potentia}, as a grand--canonical bias in the reduced exterior state; a localized ultraviolet proton emerges only where local energy conditions permit.